Name Changes for Permanent Residents and New Citizens

 Can I use an Easy Name Change kit if I am a non-citizen?

-Our kits provide the forms you need to change your name, instructions on how to complete the form and help you through the name change process.
-You'll receive name change notifications created in your name and addressed to each of your nominated companies.
-If any of your nominated organisations have a special name change form we also provide it.
-All you need to do is print, sign, add supporting documents where indicated and post.
-If you don’t have access to a printer purchase the Premium hard copy kit and we'll print everything and mail it to you.
+Our kits provide the forms you need to change your name, and instructions and help you through the name change process.
+You’ll receive name change notifications created in your name and addressed to each of your nominated companies.
+If any of your nominated organizations have a special name change form we also provide it.
+Simply print, sign, add supporting documents where indicated and post!

 Booking international flights